 Canadian Dewatering provides fluid management services to the energy, mining, construction, pipeline, utility and petrochemical industries along with infrastructure, environmental and emergency response services to municipalities in western Canada.
-Canadian Dewatering also provides a service whereby water is pumped using temporary pipelines directly to the well site to support the fracking industry.

 Canadian Dewatering's fleet consists of one of the largest fleets of mobile industrial Tier 4 grade pumps in western Canada, portable diesel generators, fusion machines and other support equipment.
 In addition, Canadian Dewatering maintains one of the largest inventories of rapid deployment hose in western Canada along with their fleet of portable engineered barges and portable dredges.
 Canadian Dewatering also operates its commercial diving operations across western Canada through its Northern Underwater Systems division.